 Classical Or Modern Standard Arabic?

-The terms Modern Standard Arabic and Classical Arabic are sometimes used interchangeably, causing confusion.
-Classical Arabic, also known as Quranic Arabic, is the style of Arabic dating back to the 7th century during the founding of Islam.
-Modern Standard Arabic is based on this classical style and closely resembles Classical Arabic, with some minor differences in stylization and diction.
+Modern Standard Arabic and classical Arabic are often confused.
+Classical Arabic, or Quranic Arabic, dates back to the 7th century when Islam was founded.
+Modern Standard Arabic is based on this classical style, with slight differences in stylization and diction.

-In contemporary language, Classical and Modern Standard Arabic are often considered synonymous, and even the Arabic word Fus’ha does not differentiate between the two.
-Therefore, enrolling in the MSA Program equips students to understand higher literary forms of Arabic, including the Qur’an.
+Classical and Modern Standard Arabic are often viewed as synonymous, with the term Fus’ha encompassing both.
+Enrolling in the MSA Program helps students grasp higher literary forms of Arabic, including the Qur’an.

 How Will Courses Be Conducted?

-Students enrolled in Study in Palestine’s intensive Modern Standard Arabic Program can expect to gain a strong understanding of Arabic while enjoying a fully immersive experience, one that will introduce them to Arab culture and customs, while having plenty of chances to practice with native speakers both inside and outside the classroom.
+Students in Study in Palestine’s intensive Modern Standard Arabic Program will gain a strong understanding of Arabic through an immersive experience that introduces them to Arab culture and customs, with ample opportunities to practice with native speakers.

-Our Modern Standard Arabic courses are run in two options; private, one-on-one Arabic lessons for an extra personalized approach to learning, and our group settings; typically, 2 or 3 students allowing for structured interaction between peers at similar levels – often an effective strategy for fostering collective linguistic growth.
+Our Modern Standard Arabic courses are offered in two options: private, one-on-one Arabic lessons for an extra personalized approach to learning, and our group settings, typically two or three students, which allow for structured interaction between peers at similar levels—often an effective strategy for fostering collective linguistic growth.

-All of our students are able to enjoy practising their Arabic together, and collaborate on group projects, class excursions, and more!
+All of our students are able to enjoy practicing their Arabic together and collaborate on group projects, class excursions, and more!

 All our intensive Arabic courses are geared towards English speakers, although the more advanced the Arabic level, the less English will be used in lessons.